raiden-network/raiden/docs/onboarding.rst

 Raiden Architecture
 ===================

-In this section we are going to see an explanation of how the code of the Raiden client is structured and how it implements the protocol detailed in the previous section and.
+In this section we are going to see an explanation of how the code of the Raiden client is structured and how it implements the protocol detailed in the previous section.

 Architecture Overview